jamesloper/lemontron/_bom/MGN9C.md

 ## Required Modification

 You have to cut this to 227mm using a [Dremel](https://www.amazon.com/dp/B0D2D28FSV?&tag=lemontron-20) with a cutoff wheel, or a hacksaw.
-But you don't have to measure it, just cut one of the holes off so that it creates a symmetrical rail.
+But you don't have to actually measure anything, just cut one of the holes off, making sure you keep it symmetrical.